 Final thoughts…pros and cons of MERIT Beauty

 When it comes down to it, I’m a pretty safe and hard NO on if MERIT Beauty is clean.
-While a few of their products provide some great user experience, their greenwashing of their ingredients really puts me off.
+While a few of their products provide some great user experience, their greenwashing really puts me off.

 Pros of MERIT Beauty